Manx Regiment: Alamein

 Careful consideration was given to AA defence during the build-up for Alamein.
-Instead of being deployed in circles round objectives, the LAA guns were sited on the attackers' likely lines of approach; opening fire would not give away the presence of a likely target, and numerous dummy and alternative positions were prepared.
-Within the divisions the control of LAA batteries was decentralised to brigade level, and a feature of the assault planning was the integration of the LAA guns into ground fire tasks in support of infantry and armour.
+Instead of being deployed in circles around objectives, the LAA guns were sited on the attackers' likely lines of approach; opening fire would not give away the presence of a likely target, and numerous dummy and alternative positions were prepared.
+Within the divisions, the control of LAA batteries was decentralised to brigade level, and a feature of the assault planning was the integration of the LAA guns into ground fire tasks in support of infantry and armour.
 When the initial artillery bombardment began on the night of 23 October, LAA batteries switched from defending the assembly areas to firing Tracer ammunition to mark the attacking units' boundaries in the dust and darkness.

 7th Armoured Division's role in the opening phase at Alamein, Operation Lightfoot, was to breach the extensive minefields and penetrate the enemy's positions.
 Progress was slow on the first night, and a second attempt to break through the following night under bright moonlight led to heavy tank casualties.
 Then followed what Gen Bernard Montgomery called the 'Dogfight' phase, before the breakthrough was achieved by Operation Supercharge, for which 7th Armoured Division was switched to a new line of attack.
 By 4 November, the division had passed through and was pursuing the defeated Italian armour.
 The pursuit carried on via Halfaya Pass, the supporting arms following the tanks as far as petrol supplies would allow.
 By 14 November, 7th Armoured was operating with four light armoured columns, each provided with LAA and other artillery detachments, with transport taken from other units that had been 'grounded'.
 Fuel and Bofors ammunition was airlifted to these columns when the weather allowed.
 The Luftwaffe was equally hampered by fuel shortages and the air superiority enjoyed by the Desert Air Force: only a few aircraft appeared to strafe advancing British columns.
 7th Armoured drove the enemy into their El Agheila position on 23 November, after a pursuit of roughly 800 mi.

 In the Battle of El Agheila, beginning on 13 December, Eighth Army carried out a 'left hook' round the Axis forces, which set them retreating once more, and then launched 7th Armoured Division in pursuit.
 It was led by 4th Light Armoured Bde, including a Troop of 41 LAA Bty, all vehicles carrying petrol for 450 mi.
 The Axis retreated beyond Sirte to the Buerat position.
-On 15 January 1943 7th Armoured Division carried out another left hook that helped turn the Axis forces out of the Buerat position, and on 23 January British troops entered Tripoli.
+On 15 January 1943, 7th Armoured Division carried out another left hook that helped turn the Axis forces out of the Buerat position, and on 23 January British troops entered Tripoli.
 By now LAA troops each had six Bofors, so the regiment's three batteries totalled 54 x Bofors guns.